PART THREE: CHASUBLES OF THE 16TH CENTURY

 This post concerns the style of chasuble found in the sixteenth century and in particular that form deemed desirable by Saint Charles Borromeo.
 As has been written about elsewhere, Saint Charles set down regulations about any number of things pertaining to arrangements of churches and their ministers.
 From the earliest years of the Church until about the sixteenth century, the conical or bell-shaped chasuble had been the norm for the ministers at the altar.
 In the thirteenth century, as described in part two of this series, the shape of that chasuble was slightly modified for the greater convenience of the wearer.

 The diagram above is a montage produced to help explain the difference between the ancient conical form and that modified form approved by Saint Charles.
 Note that the bell-shape has been altered by reducing fabric along the shoulder line of the vestment.
-Perhaps the most significant variation in chasuble-making of this period, however, was the modification of the angle of the shoulder line, to become far less acute.
-The modified form leaves the arms of the wearer comparatively free, rather than wrapping itself around the wearer as the ancient conical form did (see figures 2 and 3 for chasubles in this modified form).
+The modified form leaves the arms of the wearer comparatively free, but also it sits on the wearer like a Mexican poncho, rather than wraps itself around the wearer as the ancient conical form did.

 Lastly, we are pleased to include this detail from Beccafumi's painting The Miraculous Communion of Saint Catherine of Siena, circa 1515.
 This shews the form of chasuble that was to be found in Italy at the beginning of the sixteenth century.
 It closely corresponds to the dimensions prescribed by Saint Charles 80 years later.
 Note that, unlike the conical form, described in our first two posts, this chasuble does not fold upward from the lower edge, but instead, sits on the wearer.